steveshogren/hugo-blog/content/post/editor-abstraction-types.md

 * **Delete** - Delete line containing text
 * **Record|Playback** - Record and save actions, replaying them when needed

-A skilled user of these basic abstractions can solve any syntactic refactoring in only a few steps.
+A skilled user of these basic abstractions can solve any text-based refactoring in only a few steps.
 They can invent new refactorings, solving any text manipulation they need.

-I have found that if you are skilled with good set of abstractions for editing code, you can be very productive across lots of languages and frameworks.
+If you are skilled with good set of abstractions for editing code, you can be very productive across lots of languages and frameworks.
+The real power comes when you can combine Semantic and text-based tools.
+If you have an accurate **Go To Definition** AND the ability to **playback** a macro, your options are limitless!

+For this reason, if you have the ability, you should learn one from each category of tools available to you.
+If you have access to a set of Semantic tools for your languages, learn them well, but know their limits!
+If you have access to a set of text-based tools like those found in a Vim plugin, install the Vim plugin and learn it well.
+You will have all the power of both at your disposal!

 <!-- | |  | Correctly Call Function | Adding New State | Best When | -->
 <!-- |------------- |-------------- | ------------ | ------------- | ------------- | -->